-Australian entrepreneurs who are attracted to retail businesses should strongly consider the management of a drop shipping business enterprise.
-Getting started in the world of wholesalers and drop shippers is fairly simple; however, profits are only guaranteed to those who are willing to use certain methods.
+Australian entrepreneurs who are attracted to retail businesses should strongly consider the management of a profitable drop shipping business enterprise.
+Getting started in the world of wholesalers and drop shippers is fairly simple; however, profits are only guaranteed to those who are willing to use certain proven methods.

 As a supply chain strategy, drop shipping has been around for decades.
 Retailers have used drop shipping ever since television commercials went beyond branding and advertising as they started selling products directly to the public.
 This business practice would later evolve into infomercials and television shopping channels.

-The current incarnation of a drop shipping business involves the smart utilisation of the vast number of wholesale suppliers and the use of ecommerce content management systems to develop a means to on-sell the stock ; all off which can be done from any location in the world, a laptop computer and an internet connection. this is why the drop shipping concept has exploded in popularity amongst work from home entrepreneurs.
+The current incarnation of a drop shipping business involves the smart utilisation of the vast number of wholesale suppliers and the use of e-commerce content management systems to develop a means to on-sell the stock ; all off which can be done from any location in the world, a laptop computer and an internet connection.
+This is why the drop shipping concept has exploded in popularity among work from home entrepreneurs.
 However, the first major foray into online drop shipping started in earnest in 1999 with the inauguration of ShoeSite.com (no longer a functioning website), the online store that would eventually become the successful Zappos brand.

 Although there are very few barriers to entry in the drop shipping business, success cannot be guaranteed.
 Some entrepreneurs in